 The new accounting guidance is effective for interim and annual periods beginning after December 15, 2014.
 If applicable, this standard will change the presentation of financial statements but will not affect the calculation of net income, comprehensive income or earnings per share.
 Management adopted ASU 2014-08 effective January 1, 2015.
-Management expects no impact on the financial statements in the first quarter of 2015.
+There were no events requiring the application of this new accounting guidance.